The Do’s and Don’ts of Cast Care

 Depending on the severity of a fracture, you still may be able to participate in athletics, such as soccer or football, while wearing a cast.
 However, certain guidelines require that a cast must be padded to a certain amount of thickness to prevent the hardness of the cast from causing any injuries in gameplay.
 Both fiberglass and plaster are very hard, so much so that it could potentially be a risk to others on the field.
 Of course, you must be cleared by your healthcare provider before participating in high school or collegiate athletics while wearing a cast.

-The Cast Protector is one of the few foam cast covers that comply with NFSA guideline requirements.
+The Cast Protector is the only pre made foam cast cover that complies with NFSA and NCAA guideline requirements.
 This sports cast padding protects other participants on the field from the hard cast or splint of the wearer.

 Wearing cast for a few weeks to a few months will help keep fractured bones in the proper position and helps people maintain as much normal movement and functionality as possible.
 If you ever are prescribed a cast, follow the tips above to ensure you properly care for it.

 If you want to protect your cast while participating in sports, be sure to order The Cast Protector!
-To learn more about our sports cast padding, visit our site or contact us!
+To learn more about our sports cast padding, visit our site or contact us at thecastprotector.com